-Although there are currently substantial policy and programming commitments to maintain the City's Natural Heritage System and Urban Forest, a greater level of commitment from the City, and from the community and other stakeholders in Mississauga, will be required that includes:
+Although there are currently substantial policy and programming commitments to maintain the city's natural heritage and Urban Forest, a greater level of commitment from the City, and from the community and other stakeholders in Mississauga, will be required that includes:

-- a more integrated and coordinated approach to growth management that considers the city's green infrastructure to be as valuable as its grey infrastructure, and looks for opportunities to maximize green infrastructure in all projects - a willingness to engage the full range of stakeholders more actively, including activities such as encouraging residential, commercial and industrial land owners to naturalize part or all of their properties (where appropriate), and - sustained resource allocations to support these initiatives, and more proactive management of the City's "green" assets.
+- a more integrated and coordinated approach to growth management that considers the city's green infrastructure to be as valuable as its grey infrastructure, and looks for opportunities to maximize green infrastructure in all projects - a willingness to engage the full range of stakeholders more actively, and - sustained resource allocations to support these initiatives, and more proactive management of the City's "green" assets.

 The City is at a critical juncture in its growth where, unless the planning, management and engagement for Natural Heritage System and the Urban Forest assets is fully recognized as a top priority, the quality of life in the city will be adversely affected as a result of the gradual loss of the valuable ecosystem services provided by these assets to the community.

-8.4 BUILDING RESILIENCE TO CLIMATE CHANGE AND OTHER STRESSORS

-Climate change is documented as having measurable impacts in Peel Region (Peel Climate Change Strategy 2011), elsewhere in Ontario, and around the world.
+8.4 BUILDING RESILIENCE TO CLIMATE CHANGE AND OTHER STRESSORS Climate change is documented as having measurable impacts in Peel Region (Peel Climate Change Strategy 2011), elsewhere in Ontario, and around the world.
 Although there is uncertainty around how exactly climate change will impact the environment, there is a high level of scientific certainty that in southern Ontario there will be warmer winters, hotter summers, and more frequent intense rain (or snow) events.

 There is also uncertainty about the cumulative impact these changes will have on populations of plants and wildlife, and ecosystems, and how these changes will in turn affect people.
-Anticipated impacts include: changes in distribution or extinction of some species, more opportunities for species (particularly those adapted to slightly warmer climates) - including pests and pathogens that have to date remained "south of the border", and stress associated with increasing periods of drought combined with periods of sudden, intense storms 42.
+Anticipated impacts include: changes in distribution or extinction of some species, more opportunities for species (particularly those adapted to slightly warmer climates) - including pests and pathogens that have to date remained "south of the border", and stress associated with increasing periods of drought combined with periods of sudden, intense storms41.
 In urbanized communities such as Mississauga, these effects are likely to be compounded by the extent of paved and unvegetated surfaces.

-However, this challenge presents an opportunity to embrace proactive natural heritage and urban forest management approaches, which can make the city more resilient to climate change43.
+However, this challenge presents an opportunity to embrace proactive natural heritage and urban forest management approaches, which can make the city more resilient to climate change42.
 Strategies to manage the effects of climate change on the Natural Heritage System and Urban Forest are closely aligned with many of the strategies identified in this document (Section 9).
 Prime examples include: